Tim Paul

 Bio:

-Tim Paul was born in 1950 on Vancouver Island at Esperanza Inlet.
+Tim Paul was born in 1950 in Esperanza Inlet, but has since relocated to Port Alberni.
 He is from the Hesquiat Band of the West Coast (Nootka) people.
+His first eight years of school took place at Christie Residential School, with his final two years of school at Mission Residential School.

 Exhibitions